slowback1/retroachievements_random_game_getter/docs/Kanban Board.md

 - [x] Add "memory" to what checkboxes are checked between page loads
 - [x] Grab an updated list of consoles on page load
 - [x] Improve performance of getting the random game (it currently makes a fetch call for each checkbox checked)
+- [x] Add a filter for just "official" games (ie: no homebrews/hacks)